hyperpape/needle/readme.md

 matching and searching, and regular expressions.

-The regular expression compiles regular expressions to Deterministic Finite Automata (DFA)FAs (meaning that the regular expressions are [non-backtracking](https://swtch.com/~rsc/regexp/regexp1.html)), and spends extra effort at compile-time to give better runtime matching performance.
+The regular expression compiles regular expressions to Deterministic Finite Automata (DFA) (meaning that the regular expressions are [non-backtracking](https://swtch.com/~rsc/regexp/regexp1.html)), and spends extra effort at compile-time to give better runtime matching performance.
 Those compile-time efforts currently take a few forms: